Ice vs Heat for Treating Soft Tissue Injuries of the Hip

 Ice and heat are the best treatment combination for you if:

-- You're looking to heal your bursitis, tendinopathy, muscle strain/spasm, minor tears, or impingement and want to boost the natural capability of your body to heal soft tissue injury.
+- You're looking for relief from bursitis, tendinopathy, muscle strain/spasm, minor tears, or an impingement and want to boost the natural capability of your body to heal soft tissue injury.

 - You want to minimize the cost (both from your wallet and time needed for long-term healing) of injections, medications, hospital visits.
 Perhaps you want to try and avoid surgery - an option you want to avoid if at all possible.

-- You want to prevent any future re-injury, pain, tear or swelling in your hip or lower back.
+- You want to reduce the odds of a future re-injury, pain, tear or swelling in your hip or lower back.

 - You want to control your own treatment and healing at home, on your own time.